mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 The general way to handle weak references is, after computing the transitive closure, iterate through all fields that contain weak references to objects.
 For each field,

--   if the referent is already reached, write the new address of the object to the field (or do nothing if the object is not moved);
+-   if the referent has already been reached, write the new address of the object to the field (or do nothing if the object is not moved);
 -   otherwise, clear the field, writing `null`, `nil`, or whatever represents a cleared weak reference to the field.